EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 ![Honorable Mention](/assets/img/HeapOfTrouble/Honorable.png)

-All four of the briefs' web-tier heapdump detections group by `SourceIP`.
+All three of the briefs' web-tier heapdump detections group by `SourceIP`.
 Every one of them ranks by request count.
 Every one of them is asking: *who is scanning us?*

 That question has no useful answer.
 Actuator scanning is background radiation.
 It runs continuously, from thousands of hosts, forever, and it will keep running after you block every address in the result set.
 A detection that ranks scanners by volume produces a list that is always populated, never actionable, and identical next week.
 It is a weather report.